 - The borrower will maintain its profitability level at a penny for every dollar of sales

-- The borrower will not hire or fire any key management personnel without approval of the bank.
+- The borrower will not hire or fire any key management personnel without the approval of the bank.

 - At any given year, Net Income earned by the borrower will be at least three times greater than the amount of the annual interest payment.

 The six conditions above are called loan covenants and form part of the loan agreement.
-When client violates any of the above six conditions, or fails to make interest payment in time, or fails to return the principal amount in time, it is in violation of the loan contract.
+When the client violates any of the above six conditions, or fails to make interest payment in time, or fails to return the principal amount in time, it is in violation of the loan contract.
 Whenever the loan contract is violated, the firm is technically in default.
 A lender then has two choices.
 It can agree to work with the borrower and see what can be done to address the default – this is called the work out scenario.
-The idea here is to assess the situation and see what can be done to salvage it with out taking extreme action.
+The idea here is to assess the situation and see what can be done to salvage it without taking extreme action.
 The other choice is to push and force the client to repay by using the legal system to attach the pledged collateral and collect by auctioning or selling the collateral.

 A third choice comes into play when borrowers are aware of their inability to pay and file for bankruptcy as a preventive measure to ensure that the assets they need to carry on and continue operating the business are not taken away by lenders.
 In the US, some bankruptcy statutes lead to a reorganization (Chapter 11) where a borrower emerges from the protection in better shape and with reworked and renegotiated credit agreements that improve the chances of the loan being repaid.
 Other bankruptcy statues lead to liquidation (Chapter 7) .
 Bankruptcy is a legal status where a lender declares that the assets on his books are not enough to pay off creditors and seeks legal protection.
 Within the US Bankruptcy code, Chapter 12 and Chapter 13 are variations on the Chapter 11 filing.

-Interest rate or profit rate.
+Interest rate or profit rate

 Interest is the charge or fees that a company pays when it takes on a loan.
 The lending institution decides the rate of interest and terms of payment at the time the loan is approved.
 The interest rate (the amount of interest) that a borrower pays depends on factors such as the: